Set up the ZDM Proxy Automation with ZDM Utility

-This page explains how to use the ZDM Utility to set up the Ansible Control Host container for the ZDM Automation.
+This page explains how to use the ZDM Utility to set up the Ansible Control Host container for the ZDM Proxy Automation.

-After completing the setup tasks in ZDM Utility, see the next topic for subsequent steps to use ZDM Automation, which you will use to deploy ZDM Proxy instances and the monitoring stack.
+After completing the setup tasks in ZDM Utility, see the next topic for subsequent steps to use ZDM Proxy Automation, which you will use to deploy ZDM Proxy instances and the monitoring stack.

 Once completed, you will have a working and fully monitored ZDM Proxy deployment.

-The ZDM Automation uses Ansible, which deploys and configures the ZDM Proxy instances and monitoring stack via playbooks.
+The ZDM Proxy Automation uses Ansible, which deploys and configures the ZDM Proxy instances and monitoring stack via playbooks.
 This step expects that the infrastructure has been already provisioned.
 See Deployment and infrastructure considerations, which include the infrastructure requirements.

 Configuring a machine to serve as the Ansible Control Host is very easy using the ZDM Utility.
 This is a Golang (Go) executable program that runs anywhere.
 This utility prompts you for a few configuration values, with helpful embedded explanations and error handling, then automatically creates the Ansible Control Host container ready for you to use.
-From this container, you will be able to easily configure and run the ZDM Automation Ansible playbooks.
+From this container, you will be able to easily configure and run the ZDM Proxy Automation Ansible playbooks.

 You must have already provisioned the ZDM infrastructure, which means you must have the server machines ready, and know their IP addresses.
 These can be in the cloud provider of your choice or on-premise.